 - And I love that, Michael, because it actually starts to build teachers as research practitioners, doesn't it?
 And gets the gaps of what's happening in a classroom back to the research team to know what it is that we want more information about and vice versa.

 - Absolutely, it's very much an open communication system.
 And it also provides documentation in terms of professional learning for teachers, the number of hours implicit in implementing a practice are logged, and then certificates of completion of that particular implementation process are available to provide evidence for professional learning for teachers as they progress through their cycle of professional learning requirements.
 What I should mention as well is that the research involved teachers from metropolitan regional and remote schools in Queensland, New South Wales, Victoria, Tasmania, and Western Australia, and they were involved in the process of establishing their needs in terms of priorities, in terms of authoritative voices versus pedagogy and implementation and universal design for learning principles.
 It also included parents, how do they need to participate in those collaborative partnerships?
 What do they need to know?
 And then we went to kids on the spectrum and said, "if you could design the best teacher, what would they look like?
 And if you could design the best classroom, what elements would it have in it?
 And how would you interact with them?"
-And so we've tried to pull that co-design experience into building inclusionEd.
+And so, we've tried to pull that co-design experience into building inclusionEd.
 And once we've done that, we've gone back to teachers in various settings and said, "what do you think of the interface, does it make sense to you?
 Is it logical?
 Is the material adequate?
 Is the information sequential and logical for implementation?"
 And so that continuous co-design conversation with teachers combining with that community of practice element where we're connecting teachers with teachers, as well as with researchers is the long-term goal.

 - And I hear also in your conversation there, Michael, the real strength of including student voice, and certainly that's a theme that we've heard very clearly today, that student voice needs to be highlighted and privileged in the conversations that we're having, and I know certainly at the Autism Hub, that has been one of our themes throughout April this year is looking at the role that student voice plays in school improvement and how important it is that we continue to privilege their voice in this conversations.